andrasreka96/glassStoreTesting/README.md

 The `ng test` command builds the app in watch mode, and launches the [Karma test runner](https://karma-runner.github.io/latest/index.html).
 Upon changes on the test file(s) the tests are re-run and the browser window refreshes.

+With the `ng test --code-coverage` command the statement, branch, function and line coverage could be checked.
+The result is visible in the __APP\glass-store-app\coverage\glass-store-app\index.html__ file.